raae/queen.raae.codes/content/emails-queen/2022/05/24-node-creation/index.md

 ---
-title: When to (and not to) create Gatbsy Content Nodes?
+title: When to (and not to) create Gatsby Content Nodes?
 emojii: ✅ ❌
 tags: sourceNodes, onCreateNode, source plugins
 ---